librz/learn-english/index.md

 Cadence: To meet its cadence of launch every other week, SpaceX must build at least two of these each month.

 Holistic: A holistic approach to business management considers all aspects of operations, not just profits.

+Hyena: an African wild animal like a dog that hunts in groups or eats the meat of animals that are already dead and makes a sound like a human laugh